HendrikJan/nuxt3-problem/README.md

 Now go in your browser to `http://localhost:7777/`

-4. See that the default Nuxt3 page is loaded
+4. See that the default Nuxt3 page does not load (set `ssr: true` and see the default Nuxt3 page)

 Open your developer tools in the browser and reload